neifors/auctions-project/README.md

 ## Extra (added by myself)

-- [ ] Manage messages for users.
+- [x] Manage messages for users.
 E.g. if user try to see all the active listings of one specific category and there is no one, user should see a message saying "No active listings for this category"

-- [ ] Styling
+- [x] Styling

 - [x] Create separated page to closed auctions

+- [ ] Add profile page to allow the user set a profile picture to be showed in comments...